 Step 1.
 Research the idea and plan the LMS development

 In the US alone, about 20% of business ideas prove themselves unviable within the first year.
 To avoid unprofitable investments before creating a learning management system, you need to validate your idea.
+Here are the key steps to follow:

-First, define the purpose of learning management system development.
+1. Define the purpose of learning management system development.
 It can be customer training, employee onboarding, retention, salespeople preparation, general-purpose education, etc.

-Next, you should articulate the main problems your LMS is to solve.
+2. Articulate the main problems your LMS is to solve.
 These may include: reducing training costs, cutting employee onboarding time, freeing up time, measuring learning impact, and others.

 Discovery phase of an LMS development project

 To have a clear idea of how to build a LMS to look and function as requested, detailed planning is necessary.
 At Syndicode, we start the learning management system development with a discovery session.
 It helps us understand the market need and set the wireframes for development.
-The discovery phase involves the following:
+The discovery phase involves the following steps:

 After the discovery stage, you should understand what the learning management system development process will comprise and have a rough estimate of the time and costs.
 Next, we proceed to create a detailed project timeline and then build a prototype.